vogelino/planerinnenfuerdwe/README.md

 ## Structure

-The folder structure follows Next.js's recommendations.
+The folder structure follows [Next.js](https://nextjs.org/)'s recommendations.

 ### Views and components

-Page routing is achieved with Next.js's [file-system routing](https://nextjs.org/docs/routing/introduction).
+Page routing is achieved with [Next.js](https://nextjs.org/)'s [file-system routing](https://nextjs.org/docs/routing/introduction).
 The views themselves are simply React components that can be found in `src/components`.
 All other components can be found there as well.

 ### Storybook

-We use [Storybook](https://storybook.js.org/) to create and test our React components in isolation.
+This repo uses [Storybook](https://storybook.js.org/) to create and test its React components in isolation.
-We also use the [storyshots addon](https://storybook.js.org/docs/react/workflows/snapshot-testing#gatsby-focus-wrapper) to create test snapshots.
+It also uses the [storyshots addon](https://storybook.js.org/docs/react/workflows/snapshot-testing#gatsby-focus-wrapper) to create test snapshots.

 ### Testing

-We use [jest](https://jestjs.io/) to unit test our code.
-We also use a [testing-library](https://testing-library.com/) to test our react components, user events, and other things.
+The library [jest](https://jestjs.io/) is used to unit test the code as well as [testing-library](https://testing-library.com/) to test the react components, user events, and other things.

 To run the tests enter:
 ```sh